Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Rocket Japanese audio lesson

-No other app—apart from maybe Pimsleur—offers this level on in-depth verbal practice and instruction.
-Most other apps tend to focus on basic drills and exercises that don’t necessarily boost your conversational skills, whereas Rocket places a massive focus on the most important part of language learning—heavy doses of listening and speaking.
+No other app, apart from maybe Pimsleur, offers this level on in-depth verbal practice and instruction.
+Most other apps tend to focus on basic drills and exercises that don’t necessarily boost your conversational skills, whereas Rocket places a massive focus on the most important part of language learning: heavy doses of listening and speaking.
 And we really like this.

 Then after each audio lesson, Rocket makes you work through a series of reinforcement exercises and drills to really drive home what you just learned.
-It’s most analogous to class followed by homework.
+It’s similar to class followed by homework.
 These drills get you to interact with the new Japanese words and phrases you just learned in a non-verbal way, which really increases retention, because you’re learning from multiple perspectives.

 Lastly, the third thing I want to highlight about Rocket is how they emphasize grammar instruction in their coursework.
 Grammar isn’t fun, but the reality is that it’s half the battle when learning a new language.
 Maybe even more than half the battle with a language like Japanese.